javajon/code-analysis/readme.md

 ### Technology stack

 * VirtualBox 5.2.12
-* [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) 0.25.2 (Kubernetes 1.9.0 + Docker) (*Avoid Minikube versions later than 0.25.2 when using the profile feature in the instructions above.
+* [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) 0.28.0 (Kubernetes 1.11.0 + Docker) (*Avoid Minikube versions later than 0.25.2 when using the profile feature in the instructions above.
 There is a known [defect](https://github.com/kubernetes/minikube/issues/2717) with profiles in recent versions of Minikube.*)
-* Kubectl 1.9.0
+* Kubectl 1.10.0
-* Helm 2.8.2, a package manager for Kubernetes. (avoid version 2.9.0)
+* Helm 2.9.1, a package manager for Kubernetes.
 * Java 1.8
 * Spring Boot 2.0.1
 * Gradle 4.7 and a few helpful plugins for building and deploying containers